 Greek Extra Virgin Olive Oil Baked in a Christmas Cookie

 At first I “pooh-poohed” the idea of olive oil in a Christmas cookie, but just like Carlos’s other ideas of using olive oil in unusual creations, I was wrong.
 These cookies are delicious, and I don’t even taste the olive oil except when I purposely think about the olive oil being in there.
-I’m sure part of that is because we use the highest quality PDO Sitia olive oil from Hellenic Farms, which you can purchase in our online pantry.
+I’m sure part of that is because we use the highest quality PDO Sitia olive oil from Hellenic Farms.

 What does “PDO Sitia” mean?